SPRING 2018 ADMISSION

 1. Review the application filing status (open or closed) for your class level, academic major or program, and desired semester of readmission in the Admissions Calendar.

-3. Before submitting your university application, identify any additional departmental admission requirements:
+3. Before submitting your online university application, identify any additional departmental admission requirements:

 - Credential program applicants: Complete a Credential Program Application.
 For forms and instructions, visit the Credential Office page How to Apply.
 Contact the Credential Office for guidance.